Question - What percentage of shoppers check you out online before purchasing your products?

-1. Create a survey with an open-ended question.
+1. Create a survey that includes an open-ended question

-Frame your questions in a way that encourages loyal customers to leave paragraph long testimonials.
-Keep in mind that some will leave short sentences, but the most passionate customers will leave longer reviews.
+How you structure those open-ended questions is important.
+Frame the questions in a way that encourages loyal customers to leave specific examples of their delight.
+Some will leave short sentences, but leave room for the most passionate customers to leave longer reviews.

-Let your customers know the reason for needing their email and tell them you won’t spam their account.
+End your testimonial survey by asking for contact information so that you can follow up.
+We recommend simply adding an email collection Tell your customers why you asked for their email and assure them that you won’t spam their account.
 A great follow up question would be asking if customers want to be added to an email list to receive promotions (free leads!!).

 3. Launch the survey